Russian boxers to boycott Olympics if sanctions not lifted - WHIZ News

 “They said we won’t go without our flag and anthem,” Kremlev said.
 “We aren’t going for medals, but for that feeling that I brought the highest honor home for my country.”

+“This ruling show the clear crisis in international sports institutions.
+I believe that Russia could host its own games at home,” Valentina Matvienko said in comments reported by the Interfax news agency.

+There is a precedent.
+After the Russian Revolution of 1917, the Soviet Union refused to compete in the Olympics and hosted its own Spartakiads — named after the ancient rebel slave Spartacus — with a strong socialist slant.
+However, the Soviet Union began competing at the Olympics in 1952 and Russians generally take great pride in the country’s Olympic achievements since then.

-If the sanctions aren’t overturned, Russian boxers would prefer to turn pro rather than compete at the Olympics, Kremlev said.
+If the sanctions aren’t overturned, Kremlev said Russian boxers would prefer to turn pro rather than compete at the Olympics.

 “A world champion (in professional boxing) is better known than an Olympic champion,” Kremlev said, adding the Russian anthem would be played before pro title fights.